ninanoo/PoR/README.md

 The relevancy can also be created from the work of PoW or the stake of PoS.
 In this document, the asymmetric key pair of each block used to generate the signature is also used as the proprietary information.

-It uses a hash chain of Bitcoin, but has a double chain structure such as Bitcoin-NG.
+It uses a hash chain of Bitcoin, but has a dual chain structure such as Bitcoin-NG.
 There are a key block chain and an authentication block chain linked each other.
 In the key block chain, a candidate that can generate an authentication through consensus is registered.
 In the authentication block chain, the authentication for a ledger is registered.
-With the use of a double chain, the registered candidate can generate a real authentication after a very long time and there is also competition at that time.
+With the use of a dual chain, the registered candidate can generate a real authentication after a very long time and there is also competition at that time.

 Relevancy is used for competition to be registered as a candidate to generate an authentication.
 Reverse relevancy is used for competition to create real authentication.